Fandel-Lin/LOAM/README.md

 We provide the link to our pre-trained model in `\LOAM\checkpoints\checkpoint_epoch14.pth_link.txt`, or access here to [Google Drive](https://drive.google.com/file/d/1eqbLoJ2XkWBe9mlZ4hpttc9rFpYUXrGK/view?usp=sharing).

-Run the following to exploit the polygon-recognition model for extracting polygonal features from raster maps.
+Run the following to exploit the pre-trained polygon-recognition model for extracting polygonal features from raster maps.

 ```
 python